Signed & Autographed Books

 London: William Heinemann, 1951.

 First edition of the Graham Greene novel William Faulkner called, "one of the best, most true and moving novels of my time, in anybody's language."
 Octavo, original cloth.
 Inscribed by the author on the front free endpaper, "For Jerry Shestack from Graham Greene."
 The recipient Jerry Shestack was a distinguished American Jurist, President of the American Bar Association and United States ambassador to the United Nations Commission on Civil Rights.
-Light shelfwear, near fine in a near fine dust jacket with some light toning to the spine.
-Housed in a custom half morocco clamshell box.
+Light shelfwear, near fine in a near fine dust jacket.
+Housed in a custom half morocco clamshell box made by the Harcourt Bindery.

 Price: $5,000.00 Item Number: 23054